dojo/site/content/blog/en/dojo-cli-template-app.md

 });
 ```

 Ok, so let's break this down a little bit.
-The application is using TSX which and you can see that in this case, what is happening is there is a top level `Menu`, with a `div` underneath.
+The application is using TSX to create virtual DOM nodes.
+You can see that in this case, what is happening is there is a top level `Menu`, with a `div` underneath.
 In this `div` is where each Outlet is defined, with an `id`, `key` (optional), and what to display in the **render** method.

 We won't go in to detail on each view.
 They are fairly standard widgets, but let's take a look at the routing part.
 The routes are defined in a simple object.